Mail STARS to our Heroes:

-We are accepting names and addresses of our armed forces, so they can receive their Stars.
-100 Stars are sent to all currently serving.
-Veterans will receive 50 Stars to share.
+We accept names and addresses of our armed forces and first responders, so they can receive their Stars.
+100 Stars are sent to all currently serving in the military.
+Veterans and First Responders will receive 50 Stars to share.
 Add a message to your soldier.
 Include your name and address and we will send you 2 Stars and a copy of the card sent.

 Want to participate by creating Stars in your neighborhood so you will be able to share the love of our country with those serving and those that served?
 Have a Star Party!!

 This is a project for all ages.
-Let us know and we will e-mail the instructions.
+Instructions are only available through e-mail.
+The instructions will include your zip code on the Note for contact purposes.
+Names of organizations can be added to the note.
 A Star Maker STARter Kit is also available, consisting of a packet of 10 Stars, 2 cantons and the pouches that the Stars go into with the note, all for a donation of $11.
+Only one kit per Star Maker.
+It is just a way to get you STARted.

 Stars For Our Troops